 As a Media and Communication major, I have interviewed a lot of people inside the community of Delaware Valley University.
 Some of the interviews have been very interesting, some have been life-changing, but this particular interview was very new to me.
 Last semester, I had the pleasure of interviewing Billie-Jo Dowling, a recent DelVal graduate, who majored in Small Animal Science.
-Billie-Jo said a big draw for her coming to DelVal was the E360 experiential learning program, which prepares students to solve problems by integrating classroom knowledge with real world experience.
+Billie-Jo said a big draw for her coming to DelVal was the Experience 360 Program, which prepares students to solve problems by integrating classroom knowledge with real world experience.
 This program helps you explore your interests to figure out the best career path for you.

 During the interview, I asked Billie-Jo how E360 benefited her.
 She said the program has changed her for the better and she gained so many new experiences while working.
 She learned a lot of new skills and was able to improve the skills she already had.
 The beauty of this program is that it helps students to enhance their skills before they even start their career.
 By challenging students to try different things in E360, they get better insight on their goals and interests.